sinsniwal/iitm-server-bot/README.md

 This command will start the bot and be ready to receive messages and interactions from Discord users.

 ## Contact

-If you have any questions or suggestions, please feel free to contact me at mohit.sinsniwal.dev@gmail.com
+If you have any questions or suggestions, please feel free to contact the repo owner at mohit.sinsniwal.dev@gmail.com

+Alternatively, you can contact other developers via [Discord (https://discord.gg/5j9cEyMH)](https://discord.gg/5j9cEyMH).
+Search for people with the `developer` role.